 It stores energy (food and water) for the flower.

-It may seem counter-intuitive that you plant spring flowers in the fall, but:
+It may seem counter-intuitive that you plant spring bulbs in the fall, but:

-- Bulbs need to go through a cold period to be able to come up and give you big, showy color in the spring.
+- Bulbs need to go through a cold period, so they can come up and give you big, showy color in the spring.

 - They also need a little time to establish their roots before the ground freezes.

 Here are 3 popular spring flowers for western gardens.

 These spring flowers offer beautiful pops of color.

 And friends, we are all about low maintenance!

 Once planted, these flowers can return year after year with minimal effort.

 This is what tulips look like.
 They come in a WIDE range of colors.